If you worked in any of these countries, you could be due a Tax Refund

 Why do I need to file a Canadian tax return?

 It is important to file your Canadian tax return to ensure that you are compliant with the Canada Revenue Agency (CRA).
-If you do not file your taxes by the deadline, the CRA could impose penalties or fines.
+If you do not file your taxes by the income tax return filing deadline, the CRA could impose penalties or fines.

 If you don’t file your tax return, you could be leaving your money with the CRA.